Cystic Fibrosis

 Chest X-rays and CT Scans

-Imaging tests like chest X-rays and CT scans can reveal lung damage and infections typical of CF. These tests help in monitoring the progression of the disease and the effectiveness of treatments.
+Detect lung damage typical of cystic fibrosis in the lungs.
+These tests help in monitoring the progression of the disease and the effectiveness of treatments.

 Lung Function Tests